How to manage and fix errors with top-level access in Protect and Control

 Microsoft 365

-In some cases, the option to remove permissions is disabled because the permission is inherited.
-Organizational policies, site-level settings, or privacy configurations may also restrict permission changes.
-To update inherited permissions, modify permissions at the parent site, library, or folder where inheritance begins.
+Organizational policies, site-level settings, or privacy configurations may also restrict access changes.
+To update access levels, modify the access levels at the top-level site, library, or folder where inheritance begins.

 1. Log in using your admin credentials.
 Learn how to access Protect and Control.

 Step 2.
-Remove direct permissions
+Remove direct access

 1. In Protect and Control, locate and select the affected item.